 1. FIRE GENASI BALDUR’S GATE 3

 Fire genasi are usually thought of as hot-blooded and quick to anger, and they have earned that reputation.
 Mercurial, proud, and often fearless, they are not content to sit and watch the world pass them by.
-Most Fire Genasi in Fearun are descended from the efreet that once ruled Calimshan.
+Most Fire Genasi in Faerun are descended from the efreet that once ruled Calimshan.

 First Baldur’s Gate 3 Genasi subrace is the fire Genasi.
 So, Fire Genasi has 4 racial skills in Baldur’s Gate 3 Genasi mod.
 In fact, role friendly produce flame, hurl, flame whip, and searing dagger skills are really cool.